-I imagined it like a scene from the hit television show “House, MD,” only I had no “MD” after my name, and my striking discovery had come not from the accumulated wisdom of years of experience, but from a whopping five hours scouring the internet.
-In my exhilaration, I was perhaps a bit delusional, for I was convinced I had single-handedly cracked a mystery case that had left an entire team of experienced pediatricians, neurologists, ophthalmologists, hematologists and rheumatologists baffled.
+I imagined it like a scene from the hit television show “House, MD,” only I had no “MD” after my name, and my striking discovery had come not from the accumulated wisdom of years of experience but from a whopping five hours scouring the internet.
+In my exhilaration, I was perhaps a bit delusional, for I was convinced I had single-handedly cracked a mystery case that had left an entire team of experienced pediatricians, neurologists, ophthalmologists, hematologists, and rheumatologists baffled.
 They’ll be blown away, I told myself.
 Only they weren’t blown away.
 Not in the least.
 Instead, they all laughed when I told them I was certain our patient’s inexplicable symptoms were neurological manifestations of celiac disease.

-Earlier in the week I had been assigned to Katie, a 15-year-old patient with a history of migraines and a previous posterior cerebral artery (PCA) stroke.
+Earlier in the week, I had been assigned to Katie, a 15-year-old patient with a history of migraines and a previous posterior cerebral artery (PCA) stroke.
 Two months prior, she had developed left arm weakness on her walk home from school and had suddenly lost partial vision in both eyes.
-While her visual defects never fully resolved, they had abruptly worsened the day of admission, and she now lacked left-sided vision.
+While her visual defects never fully resolved, they had abruptly worsened on the day of admission, and she now lacked left-sided vision.
 Her parents were understandably alarmed and rushed her to the emergency room.
 “Tell us what’s going on,” her mother pleaded with me.
 “Will her vision keep getting worse?”
 I reassured her we had expert clinicians on the case and that we’d probably know more once Katie had a thorough workup.

 But in the days following Katie’s admission, we came no closer to identifying her underlying condition.
-An extensive history revealed no significant cerebrovascular risk factors, her physical examination was completely benign, and we had ruled out congenital heart defects, metabolic diseases and rare genetic mutations.
+An extensive history revealed no significant cerebrovascular risk factors, her physical examination was completely benign, and we had ruled out congenital heart defects, metabolic diseases, and rare genetic mutations.
 By the third day of her hospitalization, multiple consult teams, each having meticulously scrutinized Katie’s case, were unable to provide a definitive explanation for her symptoms.
 “Migrainous etiology considered most likely at this time,” it said in her discharge summary.

-Unsatisfied with the best guesses of our experts, and unaccustomed to the discomfort and frustration of uncertainty, I decided to take matters into my own hands.
-I stationed myself in front of a computer after my shift and began reviewing all of the published literature on ischemic strokes in children and young adults.
+Unsatisfied with the best guesses of our experts and unaccustomed to the discomfort and frustration of uncertainty, I decided to take matters into my own hands.
+After my shift, I stationed myself in front of a computer and began reviewing all of the published literature on ischemic strokes in children and young adults.
 The possibilities were endless.
 For hours, I bounced around from disease to disease — everything from Fabry’s to lupus.
 I had no luck finding cases consistent with Katie’s history and presentation, but I refused to accept that there was no answer.
 I continued to dig.

 Then I stumbled upon a case report describing another young woman without any cerebrovascular risk factors who had suffered two PCA strokes within a five-month period.
 Despite the absence of gastrointestinal issues, it was ultimately concluded that her strokes had occurred as rare neurological manifestations of celiac disease, a condition for which she had tested positive as a child.
 My adrenaline began to surge.
 As I continued looking into the possible extraintestinal manifestations of celiac disease, Katie’s case suddenly seemed to make sense: her stroke and migraines could both be explained by the disease.
 My “eureka” moment, it seemed, had arrived.